tnm/vulcan/README.md

 vulcan uses 40 threads to speed up the key generation.
 On a basic laptop, vulcan can generate and set 10,000 keys in about 600 milliseconds (for any datatype).

+vulcan will also output some timing data on `stderr` when run.

 example
 ---------